Blog

 What is a Draw Request?

 Managing the flow of funds within a construction loan is much different than the process for traditional loans.
 Rather than receiving a lump sum check, construction loans pay out the loan amount over the course of the project.
 The installments are called draws, as the lender draws funds from the account.
-A draw request is necessary to ensure disbursement of funds.
+A draw request is necessary to ensure the disbursement of funds.

 Documents Contained in a Draw Request